caitlinmeyer/2021/_projects/2021-06-09-pa-research-skills.md

 <iframe src="https://docs.google.com/presentation/d/e/2PACX-1vS5maXpj86VvIbjaZdrpG6E-9hVDxL0G2Ga96wwrDBqgCK_slKRnP3Jh3kbDd0F9SYKEbx2rEv5vXQz/embed?start=false&loop=false&delayms=3000" width="640" height="360" frameborder="0" allowfullscreen></iframe>

-## Assessment
+## Outcomes
 Students are surveyed frequently throughout the program and the library sessions are consistently highly rated, typically averaging 4.5+/5.
-It's too early to tell if more PA students will publish as a result of this collaborative effort of which the library instruction is only one part, but 1 in 4 students in the current cohort are pursuing publishable original research for their theses.
+It's too early to tell if more PA students will publish as a result of this collaborative effort (of which the library instruction is only one part), but 1 in 4 students in the current cohort are pursuing publishable original research for their theses.
+My faculty collaborator and I presented this curriculum at the 2021 Yale Medical Education Day conference and have a forthcoming workshop at the PAEA Education Forum.